ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 ## Generating Connection Strings via API

 The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
 To create and manage users, use the base URL with the `/users` endpoint.
-Examples and documentation is available in the [API Reference](https://console.{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).
+Examples and documentation is available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).

 To retrieve user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.
-Examples and documentation is also available in the [API Reference](https://console.{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-b7f6f4).
+Examples and documentation are also available in the [API Reference](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-b7f6f4).